 Valadon’s Marriage Allows her to Pursue Her Dream

-With her marriage to the wealthy Paul Mousis, Suzanne Valadon could finally abandon modelling and work as a full-time artist.
+With her marriage to the wealthy Paul Mousis, Suzanne Valadon could finally abandon modeling and work as a full-time artist.
 However, marriage and wealth did not bring her happiness.
 Valadon felt stifled.

 Her life was also in turmoil trying to cope with her alcoholic son, Maurice Utrillo.
 She tries to help him with his emotional turbulence, by encouraging him to channel his destructive energies into painting.